 In conclusion, the cost of building an e-commerce website can vary depending on several factors.
 Factors such as the size and complexity of the website, the basic features and functionalities required, and the platform or technology chosen can impact the overall cost.

-The price for a rudimentary e-commerce website might vary from a few thousand dollars to tens of thousands.
-This typically includes the cost of website design and development, hosting, domain registration, and setting up payment gateways.
-There were about 207,000 active e-commerce websites in France, an increase compared to the previous year when the e-commerce sector had about 200 thousand active websites.
+The price for a rudimentary e-commerce website might range from a few thousand dollars to tens of thousands.
+This typically includes the cost of an e-commerce website design and development, hosting, domain registration, and setting up payment gateways.

 On the other hand, if you're looking to build a more advanced and customized e-commerce website with additional features like inventory management, CRM integration, and complex product configurations, the cost can go significantly higher.